firecomm/firecomm/README.md

 const server = new Server();
 ```

-> Under the hood, Firecomm extends Google's gRPC core Server.
+> Under the hood, Firecomm extends Google's gRPC core channel configurations.
 You can pass an Object to the Server as the first argument to configure advanced options.
 You can see all of the Object properties and the values you can set them to in the gRPC core docs [here](https://grpc.github.io/grpc/core/group__grpc__arg__keys.html).

 ## 4. Define the server-side Handler